Canon 1D Mark II vs 1D

-The Canon EOS-1D Mark II and the Canon EOS-1D are two professional cameras that were announced, respectively, in January 2004 and September 2001.
+The Canon EOS-1D Mark II and the Canon EOS-1D are two professional cameras that were revealed to the public, respectively, in January 2004 and September 2001.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-H sensor.
-The 1D Mark II has a resolution of 8.2 megapixel, whereas the 1D provides 4.1 MP.
+The 1D Mark II has a resolution of 8.2 megapixels, whereas the 1D provides 4.1 MP.

-The physical size and weight of the Canon 1D Mark II and the Canon 1D are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 1D Mark II and the Canon 1D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark II – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 In this particular case, the Canon 1D Mark II and the Canon 1D have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 1D is slightly heavier (3 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.